alibaba/GraphScope/docs/analytics_engine.rst

     result_pr.to_numpy()
     result_pr.to_dataframe()

-    # or write to hdfs or oss, or local (local to pod)
+    # or write to hdfs or oss, or local (local means the path is relative to the pods)
     result_pr.output("hdfs://output")
     result_pr.output("oss://id:key@endpoint/bucket/object")
     result_pr.output("file:///tmp/path")